jesselessa/rover-js/README.md

 - If you're interested in contributing, explore the project's structure in the HTML, CSS, and JavaScript files.
 - Feel free to make improvements, fix bugs, or suggest new features.

-## Possible Enhancements

-- Animations for Rover movements.
-- Enhanced error handling with interactive messages.
-- Restricting certain commands based on direction.
-- Obstacle mode with randomly placed obstacles on the grid.
-- Etc.

 ## Stay updated